kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 ## Goals

-* Admins are able to predict what initializers/webhooks will be applied to newly created objects.
+* Admin is able to predict what initializers/webhooks will be applied to newly created objects.

+* Admin needs to be able to ensure initializers/webhooks config will be applied within some bound

+* As a fallback, admin can always restart an apiserver and guarantee it sees the latest config

 * Do not block the entire cluster if the intializers/webhooks are not ready after registration.